How to Increase Website Page Load Speed

 Increasing website loading speed improves performance and effects site rankings.
 People hate waiting.
 Even one second of delay can be frustrating and irritating.
 Since 2010, Google has included page speed in its ranking algorithm to create a better user experience.
 The faster every element loads, the higher your website will be on the search engine results page.

 The most disappointing fact is that a slow website costs you money and your client’s credibility.
 Don’t let slow load speed ruin your business.
 Check out our tips and optimize your website today!

 There may be dozens of reasons for slow load time.
-Web specialists at WishDesk highlight the most important issues to be aware of in 2019.
+Web specialists at WishDesk highlight the most important issues to be aware of.